sudhakso/react-ws-chatapp/README.md

 # react-ws-chatapp
-Building a Chat Application in Go with ReactJS
+Example for building a Chat Application in Go with ReactJS